edbarbier/parsa-hugo/exampleSite/content/Organize-Your-Life.1.md

 ---
 title: 'Utterly Butterly Prawns '
 date: 2019-05-14T14:46:10.000+06:00
-description: This is meta description
+description: This prawn recipe is a perfect blend of butter and sugar.
+Like any other prawn recipe on my blog it's very simple and delicious.
 type: post
-image: "/images/prawn.JPG"
+image: "/images/img_6170.jpg"
 categories:
 - Recipes
 tags: